From Keystone XL to Paris Agreement, Joe Biden signals a shift away from fossil fuels - KRDO

 President Joe Biden is wasting no time undoing the Trump administration’s efforts to prop up fossil fuels and deny the existence of a climate crisis.

-On his first day in the White House, Biden plans to take a series of executive actions that put an exclamation point on his commitment to address climate change.
-Biden expects to immediately rejoin the Paris Agreement on climate change, revoke a permit that former President Donald Trump granted to the controversial Keystone XL pipeline and place a temporary moratorium on oil and gas leasing in the Arctic.
+On his first day in the White House, Biden took a series of executive actions that put an exclamation point on his commitment to address climate change.
+Biden immediately moved to rejoin the Paris Agreement on climate change, revoke a permit that former President Donald Trump granted to the controversial Keystone XL pipeline and place a temporary moratorium on oil and gas leasing in the Arctic.

-The moves underscore just how sharply US climate policy is changing, not only from the Trump era but even from the approach of the Obama administration in which Biden played a major role.
+The steps underscore just how sharply US climate policy is changing, not only from the Trump era but even from the approach of the Obama administration in which Biden played a major role.

 “The era of supporting fossil fuels, even as a temporary bridge to a clean future, is over,” said Bob McNally, president of consulting firm Rapidan Energy Group.
 “The United States has shifted from all-of-the-above to accelerated decarbonization.”